packetcoders/netbox-101-fundamentals/workbooks/002_extending_the_model.md

 ## Exercise 2: Working with Custom Fields

-In this exercise, we will migrate custom field work from Workbook 1, expanding it to support upcoming configuration templates.
+In this exercise, rather than add data at just a device or VM level, we will use custom fields to add data to interface objects.
 ### Task 1 – Create a Custom Field

 1. Go to **Customization > Custom Fields** and click **+ Add**.